CalSol/braintrain/lab1.md

 We've also standardized on using the [PlatformIO](https://platformio.org) IDE and [Mbed](https://os.mbed.com) framework to provide a streamlined development process and nicer API to control the underlying hardware.

 This lab will walk through some simple examples to get started.
+If doing this lab during one of the scheduled training sessions, consider pairing up.

 ## Hardware Setup